 The format of the auditor's report is as follows:

-Get response within 24 hours
+Get response within 1 hour

-The list of documents that are included in audited annual accounts for NGO audit is as follow:
+The list of Documents that are included in audited annual accounts for NGO audit is as follow:

 The NGO carries out its social activities with the help of donations, and so an NGO needs to prepare the financial accounts and statements to showcase the authenticity of its performance and efforts to the general public.
 When an independent CA audits the accounts, it sums up its validity in the eyes of the public.
 The procedure for auditing is as follows:

 The audit report is prepared by the auditor with all facts related to the audit.
 An audit is an examination of books of accounts based on the regularity, rationality, economy and efficiency.
 The auditor checks the books of accounts based on the evidence.
-The auditor prepares the financial statement based on the information collected from examining documents and records presented as evidence.
+The auditor prepares the financial statement based on the information collected from examining Documents and records presented as evidence.
 The auditor prepares a record with the facts found in the audit course, known as an Audit Report.

 The NGO appoints a CA to audit the books of account.
 The auditors must visit at least once a year or as per the requirements.
 The auditor examines the books of account.
 Then they prepare a balance sheet, income and expenditure, income and receipt and payment accounts that are submitted to the donors and the line departments.